 There has been much interest in a recent New York Times Magazine piece by A.O.
 Scott tracing the demise of American adulthood through the lens of popular culture.
 Citing the likes of Mad Men, young-adult fiction and comic-book movies, Scott observes that we have “witnessed the erosion of traditional adulthood… [more]

 What was that little red “O” doing behind Adrian Peterson’s name on the Web page for my fantasy football team?
 “Out.”
 What was this?
 There had been no hint of an injury leading up to the weekend’s slate of NFL games.
 What was going on with “my” best player?
 As… [more]

 This is part of a joint series with Elijah Davidson of Reel Spirituality, in which we’re considering each installment of The Decalogue.
 Krzysztof Kieslowski's landmark collection of short films was first released on Polish television in 1989 and is based on each of the Ten Commandments.
-Please join our conversation… [more]
+Links to our other… [more]

 Top Comments are selected by Think Christian and recognized for adding great value to our conversations.
 Each month, the readers chosen to be featured in Top Comments are eligible for a prize, so make your next comment a Top one.